digitalpolygon/schemaorg-metatag/README.md

 ## Credits

-The initial development was by Karen Stevenson](https://www.drupal.org/u/karens).
+The initial development was by [Karen Stevenson](https://www.drupal.org/u/karens).